How to Install WPS Office on Fedora 44

 Launch WPS Office on Fedora

 Both installation methods put WPS Office on your desktop menu, and both can also be started from a terminal inside an active graphical session.
-The commands below are launch shortcuts, not headless tools, so they still need a desktop session behind them.
+These terminal commands are launch shortcuts, not headless tools, so they still need a desktop session behind them.

 Launch WPS Office from the Fedora Application Menu